This post may contain affiliate links. Please see my disclosure policy for details.

 The Wordsworth Hotel and Spa provide complimentary parking for all guests of their hotel and those dining with them or visiting for a spa day.

-This was in low season, however.
-So, I would always double check with the staff as it will be based on their discretion.
+This was in the low season, however.
+So, I would always double-check with the staff as it will be based on their discretion.

 Places to visit on a Windermere Lake Cruise

 A complete guide for the Blea Tarn walk

 All The Witcher filming locations in the Lake District

 Although I have stayed in Grasmere countless times, I used to stay regularly at The Gold Rill (now called the Grand at Grasmere) I have never set foot in the Wordsworth; and every time I pass it I always say I must go and stay there sometime!
 You’ve just reminded me!
 Oh And I never knew that it wasn’t Wordsworth that stopped the railway from reaching Grasmere.
 I do love your educational posts Sophie!
 Xx

 Ohh I did see The Grand and it looked lovely.
 There were some gorgoeous hotels in the village and around it.
 But, I'd 100% recommend the Wordsworth Hotel.
 It's super cosy and they had little fireplaces etc. Really enjoyed my visit.
 Hope you get to stay next time!
 Sophie x